shmoergh/moduleur/enclosure/README.md

 ## Files, Links

 The entire enclosure was designed in OnShape and you can just use OnShape to copy and edit if you'd like.
-[Link](TBD)
+(Link TBD)

 ### Metal plates
 - TBD